-At a minimum, that’s an indicator that whether we realise it or not, we’re treating candidates differently on the basis of their name or some other factor, which ultimately corrodes the fairness we expect from job application processes.
+At a minimum, that’s an indicator that whether we realize it or not, we’re treating candidates differently based on their name or some other factor, which ultimately corrodes the fairness we expect from job application processes.

-And given the wealth of studies pointing to the presence of discrimination against minority groups, it’s likely that the average effect of removing these potentially distracting details will be positive for equality of opportunity overall.
+And given the wealth of studies pointing to the presence of discrimination in recruitment practice against minority groups, it’s likely that the average effect of removing these potentially distracting details will be positive for equality of opportunity overall.

-For example, you can blind a process all you like but if you’re still selecting candidates on how many all-men’s weightlifting championships they’ve won then you won’t make many inroads into your diversity.
+For example, even with a blind hiring process, you’re selecting candidates based on how many all-men’s weightlifting championships they’ve won, then you won’t make many inroads into your diversity.

-However, it is a great first step to start off with and we've put together this blog on How to anonymise CVs to show you what to do.
+Whilst introducing a blind CV process alone won't transform your diversity and bring you the best talent, it's a great first step to start off with (we put together this blog on How to Anonymize CVs to show you what to do).

 Education and experience do tell us something about candidates (hence their predictive validity is higher than 0), but they're just a proxy for skills.